MichalRG/bastian-discordbot/readme.md

 * If system will go into sleep mode/ snooze mode/ watch mode it will stop bot in the background and it will reset when u resume your system.

 # DEV Section
+## TODO:
+1. Change names into ids
+2. Separate guilds and channels somehow currently it randomly choose one channel which use it's not desired action
+3. Sync - I solve the problem by adding new guild id but it didnt want to update it by itselfs.
 ## Synhronizing bots
 1. Shared Backend or Database
 If both bots have access to a shared backend service or database, Bot1 can update a shared resource, which Bot2 regularly checks.
 For example: